Apostolique/Vyne-Language/README.md

 }
 ```

 To make this be more useful, the syntax should be extended to have common preprocess and postprocess code blocks.
-This would make it possible extract common code between the different branches.
+This would make it possible to extract common code between the different branches.

 **Note**: This loop will likely not make it into the Vyne language, but it is still interesting to think about.